krummy0/Mass-SMS/README.md

 ## Known Issues

- - Settings is not displaying saved settings if you press back and go back into settings (Don't wory they are there)
  - Spoofing sender is not working (If you know hot to do this please reach out on telegram @krummy01)
  - Data247 has been being a pain so I have not tested the Test STMP button or the Send button since building gui